 It is the responsibility of the Council officer raising the purchase order in the Finance system (CouncilFirst) to ensure that the correct documents are uploaded to the purchase order prior to sending it for approval.
-This includes the appropriate number of quotes for the expenditure threshold; or, in the absence of the appropriate number of quotes or if the cheapest of the appropriate number of quotes has not been selected, then a signed and authorised Written Quote Form as well as any quotes that have been received.
+This includes the appropriate number of quotes for the expenditure threshold; or, in the absence of the appropriate number of quotes or if the cheapest of the appropriate number of quotes and authorised Written Quote Form as well as any quotes that have been received.